Higher-form (quasi)hydrodynamics from holography: deformations and dualities: Higher-form fields in planar-horizon geometries

-Our next goal is to find the consequences of imposing ingoing BCs in massive theories.
-We start with the systems corresponding to $\lam_{\tx{eff}} = 5,1$.
-Using the respective \cref{23,26}, the ingoing wave condition \eqref{6.13} can be extended from $Y \in \{ \tF_{A_0 ...
-A_n} , \sg H^{r t z} \}$ to $Y \in \{ \sg H^{r} , \tF_{t z} \}$: \bes \ees The process of rewriting the equations above using boundary fields --- cf. Appendix \ref{appendD} --- is similar to what we did in \Cref{massless_syst} by manipulating the equations of the $\blam_{\tx{eff}} = 3$ system.
-At the end, we obtain \bes \ees where we have adopted \hypertarget{conv3}{\textbf{(convention 3):}} when dealing with massive theories, the labels $\pm$ and $\mp$ are to be read respectively as $+$ and $-$, when $\lam < 3$, or as $-$ and $+$, when $\lam > 3$. \hangindent=2em \hangafter=0
+Our next goal is to find the consequences of imposing ingoing boundary conditions in massive theories.
+Starting with the systems corresponding to $\lam_{\tx{eff}} = 5,1$, we find that the ingoing wave conditions \eqref{6.13} for $Y \in \{ \tF_{A_1 ...
+A_p} , \sg \tH^{r t \z} \}$ are equivalent to \bes \ees These follow from a derivation -- cf. Appendix \ref{appendD} -- that parallels what we did above for the $\blam_{\tx{eff}} = 3$ system.
+Note that we are using the convention from \Cref{p2setup} regarding the $\pm$ and $\mp$ labels.
+In the equations above, we have implicitly assumed that $5 \neq \lam \neq 1$.
+To overcome this limitation, we introduce notation such that \eqref{7.23} and \eqref{7.26} hold for all $\lam$: \be \ee